Dark Mode Light Mode

 Oman has super diverse landscapes, wadis, beaches, the desert, mountains, old forts, and a long cultural history.

-The Sultan Qaboos Mosque, or Sultan Qaboos Grand Mosque Muscat, is one of the Muscat’s treasures.
+The Sultan Qaboos Mosque, or Sultan Qaboos Grand Mosque Muscat, is one of Muscat’s treasures.
 This beautiful mosque signifies Omani pride and shows how much the country cares about religious harmony.

 The Sultan Qaboos Mosque’s history